 About the Work

-The studio is a work in progress and I continually struggle to maintain peace with that.
-Ceramics are unpredictable, and I'm constantly adjusting, troubleshooting, and figuring out how to introduce new things alongside what I already make.
+The studio is a work in progress and I'm constantly making peace with that, or trying to.
+Ceramics are unpredictable.
+I'm always adjusting, troubleshooting, figuring out how to introduce something new without losing what's already working.
 Some days that's exhilarating, some days it's humbling, and most days it's both.

 Availability